Hayley Tamaddon: Personal life

 Tamaddon was engaged to Darren Charles, a dancer and choreographer from Grimsby but called off the wedding after he admitted having cheated on her whilst she was filming Dancing on Ice.
 In the press, she later ruled out any possibility of a reconciliation.
 She was in a relationship with comedian Marcus Brigstocke, with whom she had worked on Spamalot in 2010, leading to his divorce from his wife Sophie.

 In June 2014, Tamaddon was admitted to hospital after the pressure of working on Coronation Street and the Dancing on Ice tour became too much for her.

-On 22 April 2019, Tamaddon announced on Twitter that she was pregnant.
-Three weeks later she announced that the she and her boyfriend Adrian were also engaged.
-She gave birth to a son on 12 October 2019.
-On Mother's Day, 27 March 2022, Hayley announced that she and Adrian had split in a post on Twitter.